intel/intel-extension-for-pytorch/docs/tutorials/llm.rst

 Large Language Models (LLM) Optimizations Overview
 ==================================================

 In the current technological landscape, Generative AI (GenAI) workloads and models have gained widespread attention and popularity.
 Large Language Models (LLMs) have emerged as the dominant models driving these GenAI applications.
-As you know, most of LLMs are GPT like architecture which is consist of multiple Decoder layers and the MultiHeadAttention and FeedForward layer are two key components of every Decoder layer.
-The generation task is memory bound due to iterative decode and kv_cache is also need to special management to reduce memory overheads.
-Intel® Extension for PyTorch* provide a lot of specific optimizations for these LLMs.
-In operator level, we provide highly efficient GEMM kernel to speedup Linear layer and customized operators to reduce the memory footprint.
+Most of LLMs are GPT-like architectures that consist of multiple Decoder layers.
+The MultiHeadAttention and FeedForward layer are two key components of every Decoder layer.
+The generation task is memory bound because iterative decode and kv_cache require special management to reduce memory overheads.
+Intel® Extension for PyTorch* provides a lot of specific optimizations for these LLMs.
+On the operator level, the extension provides highly efficient GEMM kernel to speed up Linear layer and customized operators to reduce the memory footprint.
 To better trade-off the performance and accuracy, different low-precision solutions e.g., smoothQuant and weight-only-quantization are also enabled.
 Besides, tensor parallel can also adopt to get lower latency for LLMs.

-These LLM-specific optimizations can be automatically applied with a single frontend API function in python interface, `ipex.optimize_transformers()`.
+These LLM-specific optimizations can be automatically applied with a single frontend API function in Python interface, `ipex.optimize_transformers()`.
 Check `optimize_transformers <./llm/llm_optimize_transformers.md>`_ for more details.

 .. toctree::
    :hidden: